Founder at ARAN Studio

 What does a typical day look like?

-I love to wake up early and start with a cup of coffee and a reading session.
-This "starting slow" ritual became a thing for me during the pandemic, and I've tried to stick with it since then.
+I still love waking up early for coffee and reading—a ritual I began during the pandemic and continue when possible.
 Post-reading, I always sneak in some exercise, whether it's a spin class, gym, or going for an easy run on Tibidabo’s hill to enjoy the beautiful view of Barcelona.

-Since I joined Flodesk, I've adopted a bit of a night owl routine.
-I often work until late to sync up with my US-based teammates.
+Though my routine has evolved, I’ve kept the night owl habits I adopted while working with US-based teams.
 It's a different schedule that sometimes throws me off the mainstream, but I enjoy the peaceful afternoons and evenings to focus without distractions.
-Plus, I love the idea of enjoying the daylight and taking the dark ambience to work.
+Plus, I love the idea of enjoying the daylight and taking the dark ambiance to work.

 What's your workstation setup?

-I'm still in the exciting process of creating my dream home office, so I don't have a fixed workspace to share just yet.
 My work setup over the past couple of years has been diverse and dynamic.
-I've had the pleasure of working in various inspiring locations—from cozy coworking spaces to cafes, and the comfort of my own home.
+I always liked working in inspiring locations—from cozy coworking spaces to cafes, and the comfort of my own home.

 Where do you go to get inspired?